You're here because you need more information on root canal and the costs associated to save a dead or dying tooth.

-It’s normal to feel a level of tenderness and pain after having a root canal treatment performed.
+It’s normal to feel a level of tenderness and pain after having the surgery treatment performed.

 Painkillers will help to manage this discomfort once the anesthetic wears off, and the pain should subside after a few days.

-After your root canal is completed you may feel some discomfort in the treated tooth.
+After your surgery is completed you may feel some discomfort in the treated tooth.
 If the pain continues for more than a few days even with medication it is best to contact your endodontist.